rexray/rexray/.docs/user-guide/config.md

 manage its own configuration and supply the embedded `libStorage` instance directly with a configuration object.
 In this scenario, the `libStorage` configuration files are ignored in deference to the embedding application.

-### Data Directories
-The first time `libStorage` is executed it will create several directories if they do not already exist:

-* `/etc/libstorage`
-* `/var/log/libstorage`
-* `/var/run/libstorage`
-* `/var/lib/libstorage`

-The above directories will contain configuration files, logs, PID files, and mounted volumes.
-However, the location of these directories can also be influenced with the environment variable `LIBSTORAGE_HOME`.
-All of the above data directories will be placed in their same paths, but prefixed by the path specified via `LIBSTORAGE_HOME`, if `LIBSTORAGE_HOME` is in fact specified.

 ### Configuration Methods
 There are three ways to configure `libStorage`: